Early prion detection may be possible

 Investigators at the National Institutes of Health have observed that the survival rate of people with a rare immunodeficiency disease called chronic granulomatous disease (CGD) is greatly improved when even very low levels of microbe-killing molecules are present.
 Because production of these molecules, made by an enzyme called NADPH oxidase, can be predicted from genetic analysis, a patient's risk for severe CGD could be assessed very early in life, allowing for more personalized treatment, say the researchers.

 Singapore consortium learns from nature to produce new chemical-free, anti-bacteria plastic ‘skins’

 5 new US, European and Japanese companies join A*STAR’s Industrial Consortium On Nanoimprint (ICON) to engineer marine life-inspired anti-microbial surfaces for use on ships, lenses and even medical devices.
 Technology will also be seeded at 3 participating local polytechnics.

 Information appearing on the Vidyya Medical News Service is not intended as a substitute for professional medical care.
 Seek professional medical help and follow your health care provider's advice.

-Our website hosts Google sponsored ads and links.
-We do not control Google ads content and our editorial content is free of any commercial influence.
+Our website may hosts sponsored ads and links.
+We do not control these ads content and our editorial content is free of any commercial influence.

 Interested in subscribing to our daily e-mail newsletter?
 Send an email to [email protected] with the word subscribe in the subject field.